-Currently in California, CCA customers can "opt-out" from becoming a customer during the formation.
+Currently in California, customers can "opt-out" from becoming a CCA customer during formation.
 Since the IOUs typically provide the billing services, the role of the CCA as service provider may be cloaked to the ratepayer.
 The other markets with community choice aggregation have utilized a similar structure.
 While there are mandatory customer contacts prior to the transfer from the IOU, many customers may not understand the ramifications.